vapor-community/forms/README.md

 case .failure(let errors, let data):
   // Use the field names and failed validation messages in `errors`,
   // and the passed-in values in `data` to re-render your form.
+  // If a single field fails multiple validators, you'll receive
+  // an error string for each rather than just failing at the first
+  // validator.
 }
 ```